 - Podiatric malpractice case on behalf of a patient who underwent unnecessary and excessive surgery, resulting in a permanent, disabling injury.
 The case settled on the fifth day of trial, right before the defendant-podiatrist was about to testify.

-- Medical malpractice case on behalf of surrogate mother whose out-of-state doctor failed to diagnose an ectopic pregnancy, resulting in life-threatening hemorrhaging.
+- Medical malpractice case on behalf of a surrogate mother whose out-of-state doctor failed to diagnose an ectopic pregnancy, resulting in life-threatening hemorrhaging.

 His excessive force cases include:

 - Fatal police shooting.
 A man was shot twice by a police officer in the back while running away and pulling up his pants, which were below his bare buttocks.
 The man died at the scene.